 Whilst the majority of tweens are likely to be happy starting with sanitary pads or period pants, there may be occasions they’ll feel more comfortable if they use a tampon.
 Swimming is the primary reason most tween girls are likely to want to explore this option, but it can simply be personal preference, too, especially if they know their mom or other ladies in their family use tampons.

 It’s important when you first start discussing sanitary products to speak about each in a positive light.
 They will have pros and cons in everyone’s individual situation; she will need to decide which suits her best.

 Types of Tampons for Tweens

-So if you’ve decided tampons are something your tween would like to try, its important to get them the right size to fit their growing bodies and flow needs.
+So if you’ve decided tampons are something your tween would like to try, getting them the right size to fit their growing bodies and flow needs is important.

-Some come with an applicator which is a little more “hands off” but might require a little more time to get use to how it works and finding the right position.
+Some come with an applicator which is a little more “hands off” but might require a little more time to get used to how it works and find the right position.
 Other brands are manually inserted with a finger to find the right spot.
 Regardless of what method, discuss with her the importance of hand washing and hygiene when using tampons.

-Having the right sort of tampon for a younger girl will really help too.
+Having the right tampon for a younger girl will also help.
 A super overnight maxi flow tampon is no way to introduce your poor little girl to the years that lie ahead!

-We strongly suggest you buy more than one brand of everything at the start – be it santirary pads, periods pants or tampons – she will need to experiment to find the one that’s right for her.
+We strongly suggest you buy more than one brand of everything at the start – be it sanitary pads, periods pants, or tampons – she will need to experiment to find the one that’s right for her.
 It may well be a combination of brands and hygiene methods that works best.

-The first time using a tampon an be an awkward moment for a pre-teen or teenage girl to deal with (and mom!).
-She needs to be comfortable with the method or insertion and removal.
+The first time using a tampon can be an awkward moment for a pre-teen or teenage girl to deal with (and mom!).
+She needs to be comfortable with the method of insertion and removal.